Jerry Lee Lewis buys new house on East Shore Drive in Memphis, Tennessee.

 JANUARY 2, 1961 MONDAY

-Aretha Franklin launches her switch to secular music at the Showboat in Philadelphia tonight.
+Aretha Franklin launches her switch to secular music at the Showboat in Philadelphia

 Capitol released Buck Owens' ''Foolin' Around''.

 Etta James is at the Counterpoint in Chicago.
 Bobby Rydell appears on the Perry Como Show.

 Iris DeMent is born in Paragould, Arkansas.
 Combinning folk and traditional country elements, she covers ''Big City'' on the Merle Haggard tribute album